Craig, Colorado: Education

+The city is also home to a campus of Colorado Northwestern Community College.

 Transportation

-Craig was the terminus of the never-finished Denver and Salt Lake Railway.
-While the tracks still exist to Craig, the effort to finish this line was abandoned, and the tracks to Craig became a spur route.
+Craig is the terminus of a Union Pacific Railroad (UP) branch line that connects with the UP main line at Bond.
+The line was originally built by the Denver and Salt Lake Railway to connect Denver with Salt Lake City but was only completed as far west as Craig.
+As of August 2024, the Colorado Department of Transportation (CDOT) is studying state-run passenger train service between Denver and Craig via Winter Park and Steamboat Springs.

-U.S. 40 is the primary east–west highway serving Craig, while Colorado State Highway 13 runs south to Interstate 70 and north to Wyoming, where it becomes Wyoming State Highway 789, ending in the north at Interstate 80.
+U.S. 40 is the primary east–west highway serving Craig, while Colorado State Highway 13 runs south to Interstate 70 and north to the Wyoming border, where it becomes Wyoming State Highway 789 and eventually connects with Interstate 80.

-Craig-Moffat Airport serves as the local airfield.
-Scheduled passenger jet airline service is available at the Yampa Valley Airport located 15 miles east of Craig on U.S. 40.
+Craig-Moffat Airport is the local airfield.
+Scheduled passenger jet airline service is available at the Yampa Valley Airport, located near the town of Hayden, 15 mi east of Craig.

-Steamboat Transit Service (SST) provides three daily departures in the morning in summer and three in winter from Craig that travel through Hayden, Milner and Steamboat II before arriving in Steamboat Springs, CO.

-Colorado's Bustang Service also provides transportation to the Front Range of Colorado.